 Economic impacts of non-native forest insects in the Continental United States

 Nature doesn’t stand still, and humankind’s restlessness has only accelerated the movement of species around the globe.
-Some have little impact where they’re introduced, while others create tremendous ecological and economic harm.
+The zebra mussel came to the Great Lakes as a stowaway in ship ballast water; the gypsy moth was accidentally introduced to the United States by a researcher interested in silkworms.
+While some have little impact where they’re introduced, and others can even increase biodiversity, many create tremendous ecological and economic harm.

 According to the 2011 study “Economic Impacts of Non-Native Forest Insects in the Continental United States,” published in the online journal PLoS ONE, more than 450 introduced insect species are now established in U.S. forests.
 They frequently arrive with imported wood or live plants.
 Native trees often have little resistance to non-native insects, which also benefit from an absence of predators.
 They can thus spread rapidly, killing or damaging trees across wide areas.